SuperSwiftMarkup/SuperSwiftMarkdownPrototype/README.md

 **Debug Mode:**
 ![debug view light mode](screenshots/2025-1-23/debug-view-light-mode.png)

-Typographic boundaries are denoted by the dotted border, blue is for the primary line while trailing wrapped lines are denoted by the dotted red border.
+Typographic boundaries are denoted by the dotted borders as shown in the above.
+Blue outlines denote primary lines while the trailing wrapped lines are denoted by dotted red borders.

 **Text Selection:**
 ![text selection dark mode](screenshots/2025-1-23/text-selection-dark-mode.png)

 **Multiple text selections are supported but (as of 2025-1-23) everything is still in heavy development:**
 ![text selection multi cursor light mode](screenshots/2025-1-23/text-selection-multi-cursor-light-mode.png)

 ---